zefei/vim-wintabs/README.md

 # vim-wintabs

 Wintabs is a per-window buffer manager for Vim.
-It creates "tabs" for each buffer opened in every Vim window, and displays these tabs either on tabline or statusline.
+It creates "tabs" for each buffer opened in every Vim window, and displays these buffers either on tabline or statusline.
 It brings persistent contexts to Vim windows and tabs, making them more awesome.

 # Screenshots

-Wintabs with two native Vim tabs, showing tabs on tabline:
+Wintabs with two native Vim tabs, showing buffers and tabs on tabline:

 ![image](https://raw.githubusercontent.com/zefei/vim-wintabs/master/screenshots/screenshot1.gif)

-Wintabs with two Vim windows, showing tabs on statusline.
+Wintabs with two Vim windows, showing buffers on statusline.
 It nicely preserves window layout when switching/closing tabs:

 ![image](https://raw.githubusercontent.com/zefei/vim-wintabs/master/screenshots/screenshot2.gif)